Brexit: Article 50 extensions and Johnson's agreement

 Following the failure of the British Parliament to approve the Withdrawal Agreement by 29 March, the UK was required to leave the EU on 12 April 2019.
 On 10 April 2019, late-night talks in Brussels resulted in a further extension, to 31 October 2019; Theresa May had again requested an extension only until 30 June.
 Under the terms of this new extension, if the Withdrawal Agreement were to be passed before October, Brexit would occur on the first day of the subsequent month.
 The UK would then be obligated to hold European Parliament elections in May or leave the EU on 1 June without a deal.

 In granting the Article 50 extensions, the EU adopted a stance of refusing to "reopen" (that is, renegotiate) the Withdrawal Agreement.
 After Boris Johnson became prime minister on 24 July 2019 and met with EU leaders, the EU changed its stance.
 On 17 October 2019, following "tunnel talks" between UK and EU, a revised withdrawal agreement was agreed on negotiators level, and endorsed by the British government and the EU Commission.
-The revised deal contained a new Northern Ireland Protocol, as well as technical modifications to related articles.
+The revised withdrawal deal contained a new Northern Ireland Protocol, as well as technical modifications to related articles.
 In addition, the Political Declaration was also revised.
-The revised deal and the political declaration was endorsed by the European Council later that day.
-To come into effect, it needed to be ratified by the European Parliament and the Parliament of the United Kingdom.
+The revised deal and the political declaration were endorsed by the European Council later that day.
+To come into effect, the deal needed to be ratified by the European Parliament and the Parliament of the United Kingdom.

-The British Parliament passed the European Union (Withdrawal) (No. 2) Act 2019, which received Royal Assent on 9 September 2019, obliging the Prime Minister to seek a third extension if no agreement has been reached at the next European Council meeting in October 2019.
-In order for such an extension to be granted if it is requested by the prime minister, it would be necessary for there to be unanimous agreement by all other heads of EU governments.
-On 28 October 2019, the third extension was agreed to by the EU, with a new withdrawal deadline of 31 January 2020.
+The British Parliament passed the European Union (Withdrawal) (No. 2) Act 2019, which received Royal Assent on 9 September 2019, obliging the Prime Minister to seek a third extension if no agreement had been reached at the next European Council meeting in October 2019.
+For such an extension to be granted if requested by the prime minister, it would have been necessary for there to be unanimous agreement by all other heads of EU governments.
+On 28 October 2019, the EU agreed to the third extension, with a new withdrawal deadline of 31 January 2020.
 'Exit day' in British law was then amended to this new date by statutory instrument on 30 October 2019.